Last updated: June 2026

 Never Reviewing the Results

 The post-game report is where the learning data lives.
-Checking which questions had below 60 percent accuracy across your class tells you more about comprehension gaps than most formal quizzes.
+Checking which questions fell below 60 percent accuracy across your class tells you more about comprehension gaps than most formal quizzes.
 Make reviewing the results a 5-minute habit after every session.

 How to Handle Common Technical Problems as a Host